adamjubert/docflix/README.md

 Users can create, read, update, and delete their reviews, which update instantly.

 ### My List
-Users can add and remove docs from their list, which will then be displayed as the first 'Genre' on the home page..
+Users can add and remove docs from their list, which will then be displayed as the first 'Genre' on the home page.
 If the doc has not yet been added, a white plus sign will appear on the documentary show page.
 If it has already been added, a white check mark will be show instead.
 Users can add and remove docs from their list instantly.

 ## Future Directions for this Project
 - [ ] Search